Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Results and Discussion

 \subsection{Sensitivity Analysis}

-We perform a sensitivity analysis based on concepts from multiparametric linear programming (mpLP) by sweeping the LP optimum solution as a function of cost ratios, $\Delta MV^*(r)$, as shown in the right subfigure in Fig.~\ref{fig:mv_cost_diagram}.
+We perform a sensitivity analysis based on concepts from multiparametric linear programming (mp-LP) by sweeping the LP optimum solution as a function of cost ratios, $\Delta MV^*(r)$, as shown in the right subfigure in Fig.~\ref{fig:mv_cost_diagram}.
 Degenerate solutions arise when the cost level sets are parallel to an edge of the feasible region, and either vertex is optimal.
 Each critical region $\mathcal{R}_i$ represents the cone spanned by the normals of the active constraints at vertex $V_i$.
 Within these \textit{normal cones}, the optimal vertex $\Delta MV^*$ remains constant, with degenerate solutions at the cone boundaries.
-What are the switching points where the pairings could flip?
-They occur when both penalties are equal: $\Delta P = P_{\mathrm{diag}} - P_{\mathrm{off}} = 0$, with $\Delta P < 0$ resulting in a lower penalty for the diagonal pairing.
-For this particular problem, by substituting the definitions and values for $P$ when both CVs are competing for the same MV: